aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

+Note: you may need to reduce the size of your terminal window to access the Cloud9 menu.

 At the top of your Cloud9 page you'll see a menu with the option `AWS Cloud9` at the top left.
 Top right you will
 see a link titled `Preview`.
 Select this, then select `Preview Running Application`.
 This will open the Marbles UI
 in a browser window within the Cloud9 page.
 You can also open this in a browser.
 In the Cloud9 browser window, on the